b-rantes/notification-challenge/README.md

 This route can also be used to update an existing user.
 For instance, to update user 3, simply insert the parameters 3 and 4, and the user will be updated with the values in the body.

-## Points for Evolution
+## Improvements
-The most relevant points for evolution are:
+The most relevant points for future improvements are:

 1. Scheduling mechanism, which uses the Hangfire library integrated with Mongo for scheduling control.
 Under the hood, it performs several database polls at regular intervals, which is not recommended for high volume.
 The functionality to delete schedules and its tight coupling with the code should be thoroughly reviewed.